 In the beneficiation process, the purpose of the classification operation is to effectively separate the coarse and fine particles, which not only avoids the over-smashing of fine-grained minerals, reduces unnecessary energy consumption, but also makes the coarse-grained minerals return to the mill to be effectively crushed again. .
 The quality of the grading operation will directly affect the production capacity of the grinding equipment, the effect of the finished product, and the technical and economic indicators such as the grade of the concentrate and the recovery rate in the subsequent sorting operation.

-Spiral classifier and hydrocyclone are the main two classification equipment.
-As a first-generation grading equipment, the spiral classifier has been widely used in ore dressing plants for decades.
-As a second-generation grading equipment, hydrocyclones quickly occupy a place in the grading equipment of the concentrator due to its small footprint and high classification efficiency.
-Many people are puzzled, since both are the main classification equipment, what is the difference between the two?
+A spiral classifier and a hydrocyclone are the two main classification equipment.
+For decades, the spiral classifier has been widely used in ore dressing plants as first-generation grading equipment.
+As second-generation grading equipment, hydrocyclones quickly occupy a place in the grading equipment of the concentrator due to their small footprint and high classification efficiency.
+Many people are puzzled since both are the main classification equipment; what is the difference between the two?
 Which type of classification equipment should I choose?

 1. Granularity of processed materials